-Emmett Pryor : IBT One Veteran at a Time #1
+IBT One Veteran at a Time: Veteran #1

-Congratulations to Emmett Pryor, the first veteran to complete the IBT One Veteran at a Time Program!
+Congratulations to our first veteran to complete the IBT One Veteran at a Time Program!

 To learn more about the IBT One Veteran at a Time Program, check out this article.

-Emmett Pryor, Marine Corps, Lance Corporal III, served from June 03-07.
-Emmett suffered a C-5 cervical injury in 2011 from a diving accident.
+Our first veteran was a Marine Lance Corporal and served from June 03-07.
+He later suffered a C-5 cervical injury in 2011 from an accident.

-In a wheelchair for the last 7 years as a quadriplegic, he plays quad rugby in addition to throwing the club and racing wheelchair slalom for the VA Games.
+In a wheelchair for the last 7 years as a quadriplegic, he plays quad rugby and tries to stay active.

-Emmett stays active in his manual wheelchair and fortunately, at the beginning of his program had no substantial pain or discomfort to report.
+Emmett stays active in his manual wheelchair and fortunately, at the beginning of his program had no substantial pain or discomfort to report went at rest.
 The goal of his therapy was to test its potential on the quality of life for someone in a manual wheelchair.
 He received 10 60-minute sessions over the course of 7 weeks.
 Here are the results he reported: